Advantages of Futures over Stocks

 Accurate historical data at reasonable cost

 For stock trading, finding a data provider and downloading reams of historical stock prices can be pricey and tedious.
-Historical stock prices are also prone to data inaccuracies which require some fixing and must accounted for in code (when automating trades or for backtesting).
+Historical stock prices are also prone to data inaccuracies which require some fixing and must be accounted for in code (when automating trades or for backtesting).

 With futures, most brokers provide a fair amount of historical data for free and this can be used by most trading platforms for free.
 I’ve used AMP Futures, as a broker, but their data is limited.
 NinjaTrader is better and the best I’ve found is Sierra Chart, which has futures prices back to their inception, as least for index futures on the Chicago Mercantile Exchange.
 There may be others that offer similar amounts of historical data.